Neural 3D Video Synthesis from Multi-view Video: : Dynamic Neural Radiance Fields

 \section{\DyNeRF: Dynamic Neural Radiance Fields}

-We address the problem of reconstructing dynamic 3D scenes from time-synchronized input videos from multiple cameras with known intrinsic and extrinsic parameters.
-The representation we aim to reconstruct from such multi-camera recordings should allow us to render photorealistic images from a wide range of viewpoints at arbitrary time.
+We address the problem of reconstructing dynamic 3D scenes from time-synchronized multi-view videos with known intrinsic and extrinsic parameters.
+The representation we aim to reconstruct from such multi-camera recordings should allow us to render photorealistic images from a wide range of viewpoints at arbitrary points in time.

-Building on NeRF~\cite{Mildenhall20eccv}, we achieve this goal with \emph{dynamic neural radiance fields (DyNeRF)} that are directly optimized from input videos captured with multiple video cameras.
+Building on NeRF~\cite{Mildenhall20eccv}, we propose \emph{dynamic neural radiance fields (DyNeRF)} that are directly optimized from input videos captured with multiple video cameras.
 DyNeRF is a novel continuous space-time neural radiance field representation, controllable by a series of temporal latent embeddings that are jointly optimized during training.
 Our representation compresses a huge volume of input videos from multiple cameras to a compact 6D representation that can be queried continuously in both space and time.
 The learned embedding faithfully captures detailed temporal variations of the scene, such as complex photometric and topological changes, without explicit geometric tracking.